 Choosing the correct size for your project is essential for long term durability.
 You’ll need to balance your specific needs for durability and aesthetics to get the correct zip size.

-A size #3 zipper has 3mm wide teeth, good for ultralight stuff sacks.
+A size #3 zipper has 3mm wide teeth, good for ultralight stuff sacks and clothing.

 Size #5 has 5mm wide teeth and is the most common size you’ll find on most outdoor gear.